1 | Shopify is the most widely used eCommerce technology

 9 | Cryptocurrency

 1.1 million Brits have purchased cryptocurrency within the U.K, which equates to 2.85% of the population.
-Popular digital currency, Bitcoin, amounted to an index value of $9,244.32 in April 2018.
+Popular digital currency, and the most decentralized monetary network in the world, Bitcoin, amounted to an index value of $45,000 in January 2024.
+Considering the approval of spot ETF in the US and the fast approaching halving, the price might not stay at these levels for too long.

 Online retailers like Microsoft, Shopify, and Etsy all support Bitcoin.
-With over 4 billion active internet users in April 2018, it’s no wonder that cryptocurrency is becoming more popular.
-Bitcoin payments are secure, and most of all irreversible.
-This means fraudulent costs cannot be placed onto merchants.
+With over 5 billion active internet users, it’s no wonder that cryptocurrency is becoming more popular.
+Bitcoin payments are secure, irreversible and most of all cenzorship resistant.
+This means fraudulent costs cannot be placed onto merchants, and nobody can stop the user from sending their funds anywhere in the world.

 In fact, countries like Japan are embracing cryptocurrency, saying that it’s a great way to invigorate their economy.
 With a billion dollar investment plan, we may see the success of Japan spilling over into the U.K. or U.S. by the end of the year.